 What is Capital Market?

-- Trading of short-term investments is done through the money-market.
+- The trading of short-term investments is done through the money-market.

 What are the Functions of Capital Market?